tarlepp/angular-sailsjs-boilerplate-backend/README.md

 First of all you have to install npm, node.js / io.js and sails to your box.
 Installation instructions can be found [here](http://sailsjs.org/get-started).

-After that make sure that you have sails installed by running following commands in your shell:
+After that make sure that you have all necessary components installed by running following commands in your shell:

 ```
 npm --version